Kray-G/kinx/README.md

   *  If you are interested in other platforms, **please check [here](#how-to-support-a-platform)**.
 *  **See [ChangeLog.md](ChangeLog.md)** about the history of this project.

+> ### Current Status
+>
+> * I am preparing V1.1.0 to provide the update which is mainly including Package Manager featurein this branch.
+> And I am also preparing the main central repository for packages at https://github.com/Kray-G/kinx-package-repository.
+> Those will be published at the same time.
+> It will be comming soon and please wait for a while.

 ## Introduction

 Ruby is a major scripting language.
 Also Python is.